manish9427/REACT/README.md

 # What is JSX ?

-jsxx stand for javascript extension or xml
+jsx stand for javascript extension or xml

 it convert html tag into react element

+# Rules of writing JSX ?

+- all the tags must have one top level tag(Html tag must warp into one top level element)
+  <> empty tag we call it as fragment
+- js expressions in jsx must be wrapped in {}
+- no if else condition inside jsx but ternary operator is okay
+- Attribute
+  class =className